felipelino/java-hands-on/README.md

 ## Setup Logging

-As sad before we are going to use Logback.
+As said before we are going to use Logback.
 If you want know why we choose it among others like: log4j, commons-log; see [Reasons to Switch](http://logback.qos.ch/reasonsToSwitch.html).

 *Nice features in our specific configuration:*